Understanding Suicidal Thoughts: A Counsellor's Perspective

 While addressing the gravity of suicidal ideation, counsellors aim to instil hope and build resilience in their clients.
 Through therapeutic interventions such as talking therapy or other evidence-based approaches, individuals can develop coping mechanisms and a sense of empowerment.
 Encouraging the exploration of purpose, meaningful connections, and future goals can contribute to a more positive outlook.

-Always remember if it is getting too much for you, The Samaritans are available 24/7 on 116 123 (and your call is free and anonymous.
+Always remember, if it’s getting too much for you, the Samaritans are available 24/7 on 116 123 (free and anonymous).